valzargaming/Nyasmin/README.md

 # Yasmin [![Build Status](https://scrutinizer-ci.com/g/CharlotteDunois/Yasmin/badges/build.png?b=master)](https://scrutinizer-ci.com/g/CharlotteDunois/Yasmin/build-status/master)

-Yasmin is a Discord API library, which interacts with the HTTP REST API, but also with the WebSocket Real Time Gateway.
+Yasmin is a Discord API library for PHP.
+Yasmin connects to the Real Time Gateway and interacts with the REST API.

 This library is **only** for PHP 7.1 (and later) and use in CLI.
 Only bot accounts are supported by Yasmin.